leadthread/laravel-viddler-upload/README.md

 "Viddler" => LeadThread\Viddler\Upload\Facades\Viddler::class,
 ```

-Then you will need to run these commands in the terminal in order to copy the config and migration files
+Then you will need to run these commands in the terminal in order to copy the config file
 ```bash
 php artisan vendor:publish --provider="LeadThread\Viddler\Upload\Providers\Viddler"
 ```

+This package includes a migration file.
 Before you run the migration you may want to take a look at `config/viddler.php` and change the `table` property to a table name that you would like to use.
 After that run the migration
 ```bash
 php artisan migrate
 ```